lucaboriani/testing-stuff/texts/intro.md

 Special attention will here be given to frontend tooling and frameworks.

-**Please note this is a work in progress, any constuctive contribution and suggestion is friendly welcome :)**
+**Please note this is a work in progress, any constructive contribution and suggestion is friendly welcome :)**